alibaba/bifrostui/packages/bui-core/src/Modal/index.en-US.md

 };
 ```

-### Control component uninstallation
+### Control Component Unmounting

-Control the overall uninstallation timing of components when 'open' becomes false through 'keepMounted' to handle possible animation scenes (e.g. the sliding motion effect of the drawer section of the [Drawer component] (/cores/drawer)).
+Use `keepMounted` to control when the component should unmount after `open` becomes false, useful for handling potential animation scenarios (e.g., Drawer component's slide-out animation).
-Passing 'true' indicates that the mod should not be uninstalled yet (e.g. the exit animation for internal elements is still in progress).
+Passing `true` indicates that the modal should not yet be unmounted (e.g., internal elements are still animating out).

 ```tsx
 import { Button, Modal, Stack } from '@bifrostui/react';